joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/working-with-air-native-windows/managing-windows.md

 <div>

 Note: AIR does not enforce proper use of the `alwaysInFront` property.
-However, if your application disrupts a user’s workflow, it is likely to be consigned to that same user’s trash can.
+However, if your application disrupts a user's workflow, it is likely to be consigned to that same user's trash can.

 </div>